debadeepta/vnla/code/tasks/VNLA/README.md

 Example: bash train_main_results.sh learned 0
 ```

-**NOTE**: you may not get exactly the numbers reported in the paper because different types of GPU models/CUDA/cuDNN may implement randomization differently.
-However, the difference should not be significant.
+**NOTE**: you may get slightly different results from those reported in the paper because different types of GPU models/CUDA/cuDNN may implement randomization differently.

 ### Main results